srobo/runbook/docs/competition/event/sr2025-setup.md

 The event logistics area is responsible for the setup at the SR2025 competition.
 Volunteers will be split into teams with a plan for the day, and each team will have a leader.

+The number following each team is the number of people that team should ideally have.

 ## Saturday

 ```mermaid